 Central clearing could have other impacts on derivatives trading as well.
 If netting lowers collateral demand (improves capital utilization), the size of the derivatives market could expand due to the lower costs.
 Clearing could also change how market participants fund themselves and which participants enter the market.
 Getting a full understanding of the impact of clearing mandate on the swaps market as a whole is important.

+Above section is overall fine, but maybe something is missing… what is s till the main problem/issue and why?? – Just a thought – I am not sure

 Objective

-As discussed in the motivation section, the swaps clearing mandate is likely to have important impact on trading.
-The objective of this paper will be to identify and quantify some of these impacts.
+As discussed in the motivation section, the swaps clearing mandate is likely to have important impact on trading (add references).
+The objective of this paper is to identify and quantify some of these impacts.
+The main impacts investigated here are

+Is it likely, or is it designed to…

+Should it be …to identify, quantify and test…

 Central clearing could reduce price volatility in the market by mitigating the effects of the failure of single trading firms.
 We would expect these effects to be the largest around the time that losses or failures of large derivatives trading firms become knowledge.
 Examining price volatility, especially around the announcement of large losses or failures could shed light on the impact of the clearing mandate on price volatility.

 Central clearing allows netting across products and positions.
-This lowers collateral demand on traders.
-In addition, clearing reduces the impact of counterparty default.
+There are two types of netting in the market: position netting and product (exposure) netting.
+For position netting, consider the case where counterparty A and counterparty B have a contract that requires counterparty A to put up some collateral to counterparty B. At the same time, counterparty B has an offsetting contract that requires it to put up collateral to counterparty C. If these contracts are centrally cleared and netted, counterparty B’s collateral obligation will be cancelled (as it receives collateral from A and sends collateral to C).
+For product netting, consider a counterparty that has mark-to-market losses for some contracts and mark-to-market gains for other contracts.
+When the clearinghouse is calculating margins, the gains can be netted against losses.
+Overall, both techniques lower collateral demand on traders.
+In addition, clearing reduces the impact of counterparty default, as the clearinghouse can unwind trades in a more orderly fashion (rather than scrambling for alternate counterparties in the case of default in an uncleared market) and have other resources (guarantee fund, equity) to cover default losses.
 However, clearinghouses charge fees to fund the risk control activities they engage in.
 Traders must account for both the increased costs of clearing and the lowered costs from netting and lower counterparty risk.
 The impact of the clearing mandate on trading costs (such as bid-ask spreads) are an important area of study.

+Is counterparty the used terminology?
+Maybe just ‘firm’ or…

+Also: is it really ‘cancelled?”
+Isn’t the condition for cancelled is that both put exactly same amount??

+Last sentence: Missing the ‘why’.’
+Can you state it as a real hypothesis?